mecklin69/AssignmentOpenCV-ImageStitching/README.md

 ## Overview

-This is a small research project I worked on to stitch about **70 microscope image tiles** into one large, high-resolution composite.
+This is a research project I worked on to stitch about **70 microscope image tiles** into one large, high-resolution composite.
 Each image was captured at the same focal depth but with a small overlap (roughly 8%).

 I wanted to build everything from scratch using **OpenCV** instead of relying on **Ashlar** or any commercial stitching tool.